RetroChatDev/RetroChat-gitbook/docs/getting-started/quick-start-guide.md

 1. Visit RetroChat and click "Sign Up"
 2. Choose your preferred sign-up method:
    - Email and password
-   - Google OAuth
+   - Google
-   - Solana wallet (Phantom, Solflare)
+   - Solana wallet (Phantom, MORE TO COME)
 3. Complete your profile setup

 ## Step 2: Explore the Platform